mandysack/DeepLearningAnalyticsProject/README.md

 # Objectives
 The goal of this project is to use a twitter dataset to determine if the an account is a bot or not using Tensorflow's DNNClassifier.
 Using Tensorflow with GPU will enable an increase in performance effeciency.

+# Attribute Information:
+The data has already seperated data by bot, referred to as a "Content Polluter", and a not bot referred to as a "Legitimate User".

+There has been a column added to the datasets labeled "Bad User" to identify this attribute prior to merging the datasets.

+Bad User:
+1 - Content Polluter
+0 - Legitimate User

+# 5 Features:
+NumberOfFollowings <br>
+NumberOfFollowers <br>
+NumberOfTweets <br>
+LengthOfScreenName <br>
+LengthOfDescriptionInUserProfile <br>

+3 non-numeric features we're removed during the data cleasing as they did not provide information that would assist in proper classification <br>
+UserID <br>
+CreatedAt <br>
+CollectedAt <br>

 # Files Included In This Package:
 README.md - This file <br>
 Deep Learning Project.ipynb - Notebook that will run the DLA project <br>